roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Playing something that should be left unsaid."

-Whereas grinning​, Lydia passed a look at Yuuyami: Yuuyami raised her index finger, pondering over​--- having suspicion.
+Whereas grinning, Lydia passed a look at Yuuyami: Yuuyami raised her index finger, pondering over​--- having suspicion.

 "Wah, no!
 No!
 Wah, it's different!" _whosh, whosh,_  waved her hands Rapha.
 "I just reproduced it for I thought it would look good on Ohan!"